Emaar to launch IPO of real estate development business by November: Al Arabiya TV

-DUBAI Dubai-based Emaar Properties (EMAR.DU) plans to launch the initial public offering (IPO) of its real estate development business by November, Emaar's chairman Mohamed Alabbar told Al Arabiya TV on Thursday.
+DUBAI (Reuters) - Dubai-based Emaar Properties (EMAR.DU) plans to launch the initial public offering (IPO) of its real estate development business by November, Emaar's chairman Mohamed Alabbar told Al Arabiya TV on Thursday.

 Emaar, whose interests span hotels, entertainment and shopping malls, said on Wednesday it had decided to list the real estate development business in Dubai to maximize value for shareholders, which would be in line with its strategy of separating its businesses into listed companies.